Changes to frequency of border inspection checks – what you need to know

 Tomatoes growing on a vine

-Following enquiries by the NFU and the Fresh Produce Consortium, Defra has confirmed that ‘non-woody’ plants for planting are now subject to 30% physical checks at the border, not the 100% inspection rate previously communicated.
+Following inquiries by the NFU and the Fresh Produce Consortium, Defra has confirmed that ‘non-woody’ plants for planting are now subject to 30% physical checks at the border, not the 100% inspection rate previously communicated.

 Defra has said that 100% documentation checks are still required.